 The meaning is obvious, and similar to that of the throne.

 Shoes as the symbol of power

 While shoes may not hold significant prominence within Western royal insignia, they play a crucial role in the East.
 In the epic Ramayana, when Rama embarks on his exile, his brother Bharata chooses his slippers from the array of royal regalia.
 This act could symbolize Bharata’s intention to emulate Rama’s leadership, reassuring him that the kingdom will be managed in a similar manner—literally stepping into his shoes.
 Whether influenced by this narrative or not, shoes carry notable importance in the regalia of numerous Asian nations, such as Thailand.

 More on the astronomical meaning of the royal regalia

-It is evident that the royal (and priestly) regalia goes back to the dawn of human civilization.
+The royal (and priestly) regalia goes back to the dawn of human civilization.
 Its symbolism speaks volumes about the first leaders of our race.
 They were seers, astronomers, and masters of time and destiny.
 Like cape-wearing superman, they were more than human – enlightened beings.
-But as it usually happens, this golden age had to end.
-The greed and corruption took over the wheel, and only the symbolism remained.
+Unfortunately, this golden age had to end.
+The greed and corruption took over, and only the symbolism remained.

 Centuries ago, astrology yielded ground to modern science, yet the leaders of Western civilization retained their ties to it.
 While they may have discarded the overt use of mantles, with the exception of the Pope, the same symbols persist in more discreet forms.